CBIIT/p2p-datasci/_posts/2021-09-09-introduction_to_linux.md

 ---
 layout: post
-title: "Introduction to Linux"
+title: "Introduction to the Linux Shell for Data Science"
-subtitle: "A Series of Hands-on Software Carpentry Workshops"
+subtitle: "A 4-week Series of Hands-on Software Carpentry Workshops"
 cover-img: "/assets/img/zebrafish.jpg"
 tags: [event-announcement]
 ---

+**Join the Software Carpentry Series of Hands-on Workshops to learn how to use the Linux Shell for Data Science!**

 The Linux "shell" is the command-line interface to the Linux operating system.
 It is built in to all Linux systems, from Android devices to the world's largest supercomputers, including NIH's Biowulf cluster.